pricem/da_platform/docs/index.rst

-Digital audio platform
+"Samoyed" digital audio platform
 =======================

-This page will serve as the starting point for documentation about the DA platform project.
+This page is the starting point for documentation about the project (often referred to as the "DA platform").

 .. toctree::
    :maxdepth: 2
    :caption: Contents:

+   intro
+   history
+   hw_arch

 Indices and tables
 ==================